AI4Bharat/indicnlp.ai4bharat.org/content/pages/about-us.md

 url: /aboutus
 ---

 Our group focuses on building NLP ecosystem for Indian languages and seeking new models and techniques better suited for Indian languages.
-Our project has volunteers from IIT Madras, One fourth labs, Microsoft Research.
+Our project has volunteers from IIT Madras, One Fourth Labs, Microsoft Search Technology Center India.

 ##### Members